laboon/ebook/text/60_combinatorial_testing.md

 6.      false      | false     | true      | false       | false
 ```

 Checking for every possible three-way interaction is going to involve more tests.
 If you think about it, this is logically necessary.
-Since there are eight possible combinations for each three-way interaction, it would be impossible to cover any combination using only six tests.
+Since there are eight possible combinations for each three-way interaction, it would be impossible to cover any combination using only six tests:

 ```
         BOLD       | ITALIC    | UNDERLINE | SUPERSCRIPT | STRIKETHROUGH